Fgalvez2608/dev_senior_python_course/README.md

 # UNIDAD 1
 1. Class 1: introduction to Object oriented programming, use of classes and objects, atributes and methods and inheritance.
 22 of october 2024.
+2. Class 2: encapsulation, inheritance and polymorphism.
+24 of octber de 2024.